 If you can get your hands on ready-made furnace cement, preferably of the “black” 3000 °F variety used to make repairs on wood-burning stoves, a simpler recipe is provided by John A. Wasser:

 You will need about 1 part (by volume) of Furnace Cement for each 4 parts (by volume) of Perlite so for a two gallon bag of Perlite you will need a half gallon of Furnace Cement.
 If you use much less than four volumes of Perlite for each volume of Furnace Cement all of the passages between Perlite beads will be sealed and it will take a long time for the cement to set (it needs contact with air).
 If you use much more than five volumes of Perlite for each volume of Furnace Cement the resulting material will be quite weak.
 You will also want to have some Furnace Cement to use as a sealing coat on your lining.
 The Furnace Cement has about the consistency of roofing tar and is very sticky.
 It is MUCH easier to work with if you add about 2 cups of water per gallon of cement.
 This makes it more like a thin plaster.

-John’s site doesn’t have any pictures, but here’s a page from Dan’s Workshop showing John’s refractory mixture in use in the construction of a small electric furnace.
+Here’s a page from Dan’s Workshop showing John’s refractory mixture in use in the construction of a small electric furnace.